Departure point: Mexico

 Welded with ultrasonic technology in eastern Germany, Thuringia, by a family business with decades of experience in innovating packaging solutions.

-Photos: With Arne Petersen in OH-Studio, Berlin Schöneberg
+Photos: 1-2 with Arne Petersen / 3 by Axel Kufus in OH-Studio, Berlin Schöneberg